 Social Justice

-Kendrick Johnson death investigation remains open as family releases new photo they say purportedly shows his body being dragged
+Kendrick Johnson death investigation remains open as family releases new photo they say may purportedly show his body being dragged

 The Lowndes County Sheriff’s Office says the Kendrick Johnson death investigation remains open, and the case continues to draw national attention.